Appleseed/learn/docs/search/install/index.rst

        * Click the Edit this Page link in the Admin Bar.
        * Click the Page Modules tab.
-       * Set up an HTML Module or Modules for the Angular search section or sections.to be used on this page.
+       * Set up an HTML Module or Modules for the Angular search section or sections to be used on this page.

      * Add the Module code.

        * Click on Edit icon for the Module created
        * Switch to Source if the editor is in visual mode, and paste in the contents of the search-module.html file in the /Portals/_Appleseed/Search.Web.User.Ng/app/ folder.
+	   * Customize the module code as necessary for the various controllers and fields you wish to use.

 Update styling as necessary in the as-search.css file added to the ``\Design\Themes\[Theme used]\css`` folder.